LorranSutter/Perishables-supply-chain/README.md

 ### :syringe: Tests

 Both Smart Contract and backend application have its own tests suite.
-To run the tests execute the following commands.
+To run the tests execute the following commands:

 ```sh
 # Smart Contracts folder